- Michael Brown

 I work as Curator Music at the Alexander Turnbull Library in Wellington.
 I joined PHANZA in February 2013 after graduating with a PhD from the New Zealand School of Music (Victoria University of Wellington/Massey University).

-My research has focused on various aspects on New Zealand music history, including folksong collecting, tramping songs, community singing, trade union and socialist singing, and the 'Maori strum' guitar style.
+My research has focused on various aspects on New Zealand music history, including folksong collecting, tramping songs, community singing, the piano in New Zealand, trade union and socialist singing, and the 'Maori strum' guitar style.

 I was on the executive of the Labour History Project from 2008 for four years.